b1f6c1c4/luckier-commit/README.md

 ### Hash rate

 The main bottleneck is SHA1 throughput.
-The default hash prefix of `0000000` has length 7, so on average, `luckier-commit` needs to compute 16<sup>7</sup> SHA1 hashes.
+The default hash prefix of (usually) has length 7, so on average, `luckier-commit` needs to compute 16<sup>7</sup> SHA1 hashes.

 For non-GPG-signed commits, `luckier-commit` adds its whitespace to a 64-byte-aligned block at the very end of the commit message.
 Since everything that precedes the whitespace is constant for any particular commit, this allows `luckier-commit` to cache the SHA1 buffer state and only hash a single 64-byte block on each attempt.

 Hash searching is extremely parallelizable, and `luckier-commit` takes advantage of this by running on a GPU when available.
 (The intuitive idea is that if you pretend that your commits are actually graphical image data, where SHA1 is a "shading" that gets applied to the whole image at once, and the resulting commit shorthashes are, say, RGBA pixel color values, then you can hash a large number of commits at once by just "rendering the image".)

-The GPU on my 2015 MacBook Pro can compute about 196 million single-block hashes per second.
-As a result, the theoretical average time to find a `0000000` commit hash on my laptop is (16<sup>7</sup> hashes) / (196000000 hashes/s) = **1.37 seconds**.
+It takes me **0.62 seconds** on average to find a 7-digit commit hash on my desktop (16-core AMD Ryzen 9 5950X).
 You can estimate the average time for your computer by running `time luckier_commit --benchmark`.

-Outside of hashing, the tool also has to do a constant amount of I/O (e.g. spawning `git` a few times), resulting in an observed average time on my laptop of about 1.6 seconds.

 ### GPG signatures